 12. The Love Hypothesis – Ali Hazelwood

-One of our favorite feel-good novels like The Deal is The Love Hypothesis by Ali Hazelwood.
+One of our favorite feel-good novels is The Love Hypothesis by Ali Hazelwood.
 Olive Smith is a third-year PH candidate who has always put her career first.

 She has analyzed everything about her life and came to the conclusion that she doesn’t believe in long-term relationships.
 However, her best friend is a hopeless romantic who won’t get off of her case.